 Skip to main content

-Enabling the Voice Agent
+Enabling the voice agent

 Open an MSP’s detail page and click the Voice tab.
 Then: